ravermeister/ci-runner/readme.md

 ## How to run
-This image can be used as a forgejo host and docker runner. additionally it can be enriched with [additional tools](https://gitlab.rimkus.it/development/forgejo-runner/-/blob/main/assets/forgectrl?ref_type=heads)
+This image can be used as a forgejo host and docker runner.
+Additionally,
-Very easily.
+it can be enriched with [additional tools](https://gitlab.rimkus.it/development/forgejo-runner/-/blob/main/assets/forgectrl?ref_type=heads) Very easily.

 before using this image you have to generate a `config.yml`
 ```bash